Ghislaine Maxwell: Attempts to locate Maxwell to serve court documents

-Criminal charges
+Criminal conviction and incarceration

 Arrest and indictment

 Maxwell faced persistent allegations of procuring and sexually trafficking underage girls for Epstein and others, charges she denied.
-Maxwell was arrested in Bradford, New Hampshire by the FBI on 2 July 2020, through the use of an IMSI-catcher ("stingray") mobile phone tracking device on a phone used by her to call one of her lawyers, her husband Scott Borgerson, and her sister Isabel.
+Maxwell was arrested in Bradford, New Hampshire, US, by the FBI on 2 July 2020, through the use of an IMSI-catcher ("stingray") mobile phone tracking device on a phone used by her to call her husband Scott Borgerson, her sister Isabel, and one of her lawyers.

-Prosecutors, led by United States District Attorney Audrey Strauss, charged Maxwell with six federal crimes, including enticement of minors, sex trafficking of children, and perjury.
+Prosecutors, led by United States Attorney for the Southern District of New York Audrey Strauss, charged Maxwell with six federal crimes, including enticement of minors, sex trafficking of children, and perjury.
 The indictment charged that between 1994 and 1997, she "assisted, facilitated, and contributed" to the abuse of minor girls despite knowing that one of three unnamed victims was 14 years old.
+Among her supporters was then US President Donald Trump, who said in July 2020: "I just wish her well."
+In an interview two weeks later with Axios, he returned to the subject telling Jonathan Swan: "Yeah, I wish her well.
+I'd wish you well.
+I'd wish a lot of people well.
+Good luck.
+Let them prove somebody was guilty."

 As of 28 April 2021, Maxwell was held at the Metropolitan Detention Center, Brooklyn, New York.
-Lawyers requested that Judge Nathan release her on $5 million bond with monitored home confinement while awaiting trial.
+Lawyers requested that Judge Alison Nathan release her on US$5-million bond with monitored home confinement while awaiting trial.
 Maxwell appeared by video link before a court in Manhattan on 14 July 2020 and pleaded not guilty to the charges.
 A naturalised US citizen since 2002 who also holds passports from France and the United Kingdom, Maxwell was denied bail as a flight risk amid concerns regarding her "completely opaque" finances, her skill at living in hiding, and the fact that France does not extradite its citizens.
 The judge set a trial date of 12 July 2021.